usnistgov/FederalProfile-8259A/_8259-Catalog/security.md

 _See also the [non-technical counterpart to this section](../_8259-Control/security.md)_

-## Unacceptable Content
-Ability to detect and remove unacceptable content.
-Configurations that may be necessary:
-- Ability to scan files for unacceptable content.
-- Ability to delete unacceptable content.

 ## Secure Execution

 Ability to protect the execution of code on the device.
 Configurations that may be necessary: